LGBTQ rights in Lebanon: Judicial challenges to Article 534

 On 28 January 2014, a court in the municipality of Jdeideh threw out a case against a transgender woman accused of having an "unnatural" sexual relationship with a man.

+In 2016, a Lebanese misdemeanors court issued a ruling that Article 534 of the criminal code does not apply to gay sex because gay sex is not unnatural, which was seen as a significant victory for gay rights and activism in the country.

 In January 2017, a Lebanese judge challenged the legal basis of the arrest of men for same-sex conduct.
-In his ruling, Judge Maalouf referred to a penal code provision protecting freedom of expression, Article 183, which states that "an act undertaken in exercise of a right without abuse shall not be regarded as an offense...
+In his ruling, Justice Rabih Maalouf, in Lebanon's Metn district, referred to a penal code provision protecting freedom of expression, Article 183, which states that "an act undertaken in exercise of a right without abuse shall not be regarded as an offense...
 If no harm is done, there is no crime," the judge wrote in his decision.
-In 2016, a Lebanese misdemeanors court issued a ruling that Article 534 of the criminal code does not apply to gay sex because gay sex is not unnatural, which was seen as a significant victory for gay rights and activism in the country.

 Despite these rulings, Article 534 of the Penal Code still stands.
-Georges Azzi, executive director of the Arab Foundation for Freedoms and Equality, told the Washington Blade in 2017: "Homosexuality is technically illegal in Lebanon, however the new generation of judges are less likely to apply the law and the police forces will not reinforce it."
-In August 2014, the Internal Security Forces Morals Protection Bureau conducted a raid on a Turkish bathhouse in Beirut, resulting in the arrest of 27 Syrians.
-According to a report co-produced with Helem, the stated reason for the raid was the suspected "presence of homosexual individuals."
-In May 2016, LGBT activists staged a sit-in, demanding Article 534 be repealed.

-In March 2018, the Kataeb Party, a minor Christian party, expressed support for the decriminalisation of homosexuality and the repeal of Article 534.
-Local LGBT activists welcomed the support, stating that this was the first time a political party in Parliament had endorsed their cause.
+The court ruled that consensual intimate relations between people of the same sex constituted a natural right and therefore could not be criminalized.
+The defense, provided by lawyers from Legal Agenda, argued that denying such rights would constitute discrimination and violate existing law.
+The judge further stated that the role of the judiciary was not to convict individuals based on prevailing public opinion, but to protect the fundamental rights of individuals.

 In July 2018, the Penal Appeal Court of Mount Lebanon upheld a lower court ruling which acquitted nine people prosecuted over being gay.
 The lower court held that homosexuality was "a practice of their fundamental rights."
 The Appeal Court agreed and found that consensual sex between same-sex partners cannot be considered "unnatural" so long as it does not violate morality and ethics, such as "when it is seen or heard by others, or performed in a public place, or involving a minor who must be protected."
 Activists welcomed the ruling and called on the Government to repeal Article 534.
 This ruling was the fifth of its kind in Lebanon, and the first from such a high-level court.

 In 2019, Military Court Judge Peter Germanos acquitted four military personnel accused of "sodomy" in a landmark ruling, clearing the group of charges of committing sexual acts "contrary to nature" and declaring that sodomy is "not punishable by law."